sc0ttkclark/debug-wp-redirect/readme.txt

 * Enable debugging: `debug_wp_redirect_enable()`
 * Disable debugging: `debug_wp_redirect_disable()`

+= Usage: As an mu-plugin =

+Take the debug-wp-redirect.php file and add it to your mu-plugin folder in a location like: `/wp-content/mu-plugins/debug-wp-redirect.php`

+You won't need any other files.
+The admin settings page will not show up so you will need to use mu-plugin mode specifically with the constants for wp-config.php as documented above.

 = Contribute to make this plugin better =

 You can help to make this plugin better through [GitHub](https://github.com/sc0ttkclark/debug-wp-redirect) or [sponsor my time](https://github.com/sponsors/sc0ttkclark).